jesstytam/specieshindex/README.md

 An individual token is required to extract data from Lens.
 You will only be able to select the `Free Frial Scholarly API Plan` if your institution is not a subscriber of Lens.
-The token will only be available for 14 days, which can be renewed afterwards.
+The token will only be valid for 14 days, which can be renewed afterwards.

 1. Create an account with Lens.
 2. Go to <https://www.lens.org/lens/user/subscriptions#scholar> and